-Welcome to the new, improved KFS WebSDR HF radio receiver system located six miles south of Half Moon Bay, California USA.
+Welcome to the KFS WebSDR HF radio receiver system located six miles south of Half Moon Bay, California USA.

 This facility is maintained by Craig, W6DRZ, e-mail email@example.com.

-To find out what is new with this system, click here.
+To find out about recent changes to this system, click here.

 A complete technical description, operating tips, updated propagation information, and a donation opportunity